Emergen-C: Emergen-C class-action lawsuit

-Outreach
+Charitable activities

-In 1997, Alacer established The Emergen-C Fund, which has raised more than $650,000.
+In 1997, Alacer established the Emergen-C Fund, which has raised more than $650,000.

 This fund provides support to Vitamin Angels, Surfrider Foundation, Keep A Breast Foundation, Young Survival Coalition, and Whole Foods' Whole Planet Foundation.

 Alacer sponsors Operation Gratitude, a volunteer organization that has sent care packages to U.S. troops in Iraq and Afghanistan.

-In 2008 Emergen-C teamed up with surf artist Jay Alders to create art for the packaging of their new product/flavor, Emergen-C Blue, with 25 cents donated to Surfrider Foundation for each box sold.
+In 2008, Emergen-C teamed up with surf artist Jay Alders to create art for the packaging of their new product/flavor, Emergen-C Blue, with 25 cents donated to Surfrider Foundation for each box sold.